docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 ###Document template creation

 You can create templates that will be used to instantiate documents.
+You can choose to restrict document naming by filling a mask format.
+The available characters are the following:

+* alphanumeric
+* '#' for any valid figure
+* '*' for any character

-You can choose to restrict document naming by filling a mask format and selecting the identifier generation option.
-This will lead to an automatic creation of identifiers for documents using the template.
+Selecting the identifier generation option will lead to an automatic creation of identifiers for documents using the template.
+If your mask contains figures, then the identifiers will be automatically incremented.

 {% image /assets/images/documentation/dev/en/image25.png "Document template creation form"%}